-As first art director of Breakthrough Magazine, Ken Edwards was responsible for the photography and design of most of the magazine’s covers, going back to 1984.
+As first art director and managing editor of Breakthrough Magazine, Ken Edwards was responsible for the photography and design of most of the magazine’s covers, going back to 1984.
 As the current associate art director of the publication, each magazine’s cover is carefully conceived, designed and executed to be a beautiful showcase for the artistic taxidermy of each issue’s featured artist.
 Ken spends up to eight hours on each cover, pouring over individual pixels to create a work of art worthy of the taxidermy champions on display.
 Here are some of his favorite covers.

 South African taxidermist Travis de Villers provided several shots of this custom lion mount, but none of the photos were magazine cover quality.
 Ken Edwards carefully stiched together a higher-resolution close-up of the head of the lion with a lower-resolution shot of the body made from a slightly different angle.
 After eliminating the visible transition areas, a complementary background was rendered and the masthead color chosen.
 The individual hairs of the lion’s mane were carefully re-drawn with a digital tablet to cover the letters of the masthead realistically.